-'''

-[virtualbox]

-Specify which VirtualBox mode you want to run your machines on.

-Can be "qui", "sdl" or "headless".
-Refer to VirtualBox's official

-documentation to understand the differences.

-mode = gui

-Path to the local installation of the VBoxManage utility.

-path = /usr/bin/VBoxManage

-Specify a comma-separated list of available machines to be used.
-For each

-specified ID you have to define a dedicated section containing the details

-on the respective machine.
-(E.g. cuckoo1, cuckoo2, cuckoo3)

-machines = cuckool

-[cuckoo1]

-Specify the label name of the current machine as specified in your

-VirtualBox configuration.

-label = cuckool

-Specify the operating system platform used by current machine

-[windows/darwin/linux].

-platform = windows

-Specify the IP address of the current machine.
-Make sure that the IP address

-is valid and that the host machine is able to reach it.
-If not, the analysis

-will fail.

-ip = 192.168.56.101

-'''
+''' [virtualbox] Specify which VirtualBox mode you want to run your machines on.
+Can be "gui", "sdl" or "headless".
+Refer to VirtualBox's official documentation to understand the differences. mode = gui Path to the local installation of the VBoxManage utility. path = /usr/bin/VBoxManage Specify a comma-separated list of available machines to be used.
+For each specified ID you have to define a dedicated section containing the details on the respective machine.
+(E.g. cuckoo1, cuckoo2, cuckoo3) machines = cuckool [cuckoo1] Specify the label name of the current machine as specified in your VirtualBox configuration. label = cuckoo1 Specify the operating system platform used by current machine [windows/darwin/linux]. platform = windows Specify the IP address of the current virtual machine.
+Make sure that the IP address is valid and that the host machine is able to reach it.
+If not, the analysis will fail. ip = 192.168.56.101 (Optional) Specify the snapshot name to use.
+If you do not specify a snapshot name, the VirtualBox MachineManager will use the current snapshot.
+Example (Snapshot1 is the snapshot name): snapshot = Snapshot1 (Optional) Specify the name of the network interface that should be used when dumping network traffic from this machine with tcpdump.
+If specified, overrides the default interface specified in cuckoo.conf Example (virbr0 is the interface name): interface = virbr0 (Optional) Specify the IP of the Result Server, as your virtual machine sees it.
+The Result Server will always bind to the address and port specified in cuckoo.conf, however you could set up your virtual network to use NAT/PAT, so you can specify here the IP address for the Result Server as your machine sees it.
+If you don't specify an address here, the machine will use the default value from cuckoo.conf.
+Example: resultserver_ip = 192.168.56.1 '''